Tackling the Unique Challenges of Low-frequency Solar Polarimetry with the Square Kilometre Array Low Precursor: The Algorithm: Algorithm

 is the apparent model visibility for a single spectral channel after intensity self-calibration.

-Our intensity self-calibration algorithm follows the same philosophy as AIRCARS \citep{Mondal2019} and our implementation incorporates additional improvements and optimizations.
-Making use of the compact and centrally condensed array configuration of the MWA and the very high flux density of the Sun, we estimate both antenna gains, $\mathrm{G_i(t)}$s and $\mathrm{V_{ij,Gcor}(t)}$s iteratively.
-At any given timestamp, $\mathrm{t}$, we start with the calibration of only the phases of $\mathrm{G_i(t)}$s using all baselines with at least one of their antennas from the dense central core of the MWA.
+Our intensity self-calibration algorithm follows the same philosophy as AIRCARS \citep{Mondal2019}, and our implementation incorporates additional improvements and optimizations.
+Making use of the compact and centrally condensed array configuration of the MWA and the very high flux density of the Sun, we estimate both antenna gains, $\mathrm{G_i(t)}$ and $\mathrm{V_{ij,Gcor}(t)}$ iteratively.
+At any given time stamp, $\mathrm{t}$, we start with the calibration of only the phases of $\mathrm{G_i(t)}$ using all baselines with at least one of their antennas from the dense central core of the MWA.
 Antennas at larger distances are progressively added.
 The process of intensity self-calibration with increasing number of distant antennas is similar to that implemented in AIRCARS \citep{Mondal2019}.
-It's success has already been demonstrated by many studies relying on high dynamic range imaging \citep[e.g,][]{Mohan2019a,Mohan2019b,Mondal2020a,Mondal2020b,Mohan2021a,Mohan2021b, Kansabanik2022}.
+Its success has already been demonstrated by many studies relying on high-dynamic range-imaging \citep[e.g,][]{Mohan2019a,Mohan2019b,Mondal2020a,Mondal2020b,Mohan2021a,Mohan2021b, Kansabanik2022}.

 The antennas forming the compact MWA core have the similar ionosphere along their line of sight (LoS) and thus have similar ionospheric phases.
 With the increasing distance from the core, the ionospheric phase for the antenna elements, with respect to a reference antenna in the core, grows.
 Since the MWA has a centrally condensed core with a large number of antenna elements and a rapid fall off in the density of antennas outside the core, the visibility distribution arising from the core is dominated by the baselines between the core antennas.
 This provides a certain level of coherency to the baselines originating from the core antennas.
-A detailed statistical demonstration of this and the advantages it brings is the subject of an independent publication (D. Kansabanik, 2022, in prep).
+A detailed statistical demonstration of this and the advantages it brings is the subject of an independent publication (D. Kansabanik, 2022, in preparation).